frappe/chart_of_accounts_builder/README.md

 ## Chart Of Accounts Builder

-Help users contribute Chart of Accounts
+The Cart Of Accounts Builder is a web application similar to https://translate.erpnext.com/ It should enable users to contribute Charts of Accounts for ERPNext

+The project is not completed though, so there is no use for it yet

 ### Setup